blocklet/create-blocklet/packages/create-app/templates/nextjs-dapp/blocklet.md

-# template-react
+# template-nextjs

-A react template for creating a new blocklet project.
+A nextjs template for creating a new blocklet project.